frkudn/newshub_app/README.md

 # NEWSHUB - Flutter Open Source News App

 NewsHUB is a beautiful and intuitive music streaming app built with Flutter.
 It allows users to discover news by Category and Source.

+State Management:
+Riverpod

 ## Features
 - **Fetch News by Source:** Fetch News by Source available Top News Agencies BBC News,  Al Jazeera English etc.
-- - **Fetch News by Category:** Fetch News by Categories Like Entertainment, Sports, Tech.
+- **Fetch News by Category:** Fetch News by Categories Like Entertainment, Sports, Tech.
 - **Dark mode Support**
 - **Cache support**
 - **No Subscription**